 Contact an Experienced Workers’ Compensation for Truck Driver Neck and Back Injuries Lawyer

 If you are a truck driver by profession and suffer from back and neck problems due to an injury on the job, contact our Quad Cities workers’ compensation attorneys to discuss workers’ compensation claims for truck driver injuries.
 If you have been injured in a truck accident, you may also be able to pursue a third party personal injury claim to increase you compensation.
-Call our offices today for a free initial consultation of your case at 563-355-6478 or contact us via email.
+Call our offices today at 563-355-6478 or contact us via email.